 4) The organization that ships them, Samaritan’s Purse, adds religious materials to the box and/or hands out religious material alongside.
 How would you feel about a religious group – other than your own – giving religious material directly to your children?
 It seems strange to me that I hear families who talk about how it should be the parents choice what to teach the child, who do not seem to mind that an organization pushes religious propaganda on other people’s children.
 There are also reports that in places children are denied a shoebox unless they bring a friend “to hear the story of Jesus.”

 5) The organization that ships them, Samaritan’s Purse financially supports campaigns against marriage equality.
-Supposedly Samaritan’s Purse has used its email list to encourage people to “stand with Chick-a-fil” when the restaurant was under criticism for taking an anti-gay marriage stance.
+Supposedly Samaritan’s Purse has used its email list to encourage people to “stand with Chick-fil-Al” when the restaurant was under criticism for taking an anti-gay marriage stance.
 The anti-homosexuality stance is bad enough in North America, but it is downright dangerous to be sending the organization toys with which they can win supporters in places where the potential death penalty for homosexuality is even the remotest possibily.

 6) Samaritan’s Purse is inherently racist, and religiously intolerant, speaking disrespectfully of Islam and Hinduism.
 See the Innovative Minds report against Operation Christmas Child.